 Qualifying record v teammate: 13-8

-Gasly's frustration at his results was increasingly audible over team radio as the season progressed, and his move to Alpine for next year is definitely coming at the right time.
-He managed to grind out six points finishes over the course of the season for a total of 23 points and 14th in the driver standings, but his advantage over teammate Yuki Tsunoda in qualifying was slightly smaller than you might expect at just 0.183s on average.
+Gasly's frustration at his results was increasingly audible over team radio as the season progressed, and his move to Alpine for next year definitely comes at the right time.
+He managed to grind out six points finishes over the course of the season for a total of 23 points and 14th in the driver standings, but his advantage over teammate Yuki Tsunoda in qualifying was slightly smaller than you might expect at just 0.183s.
 A new environment will hopefully be what he needs to return to his best in 2023.